 Benjamin Smith

-I am a research scientist (chargé de recherche) at INRIA, a French public research institute for computing and applied maths, and also an adjunct assistant professor (chargé d'enseignement) in the computer science department at the École polytechnique.
+I am a research scientist (chargé de recherche) at INRIA, a French public research institute for computing and applied maths; I work in the GRACE project-team at LIX, the computing laboratory of École polytechnique.
+I am also an adjunct professor (professeur chargé de cours) in the computer science department at École polytechnique.

-My research is in algorithmic arithmetic geometry and number theory, with a view towards applications in asymmetric cryptography.
+I do research in algorithmic arithmetic geometry and number theory, and their applications in asymmetric cryptography.
 I am particularly interested in

 I studied algorithmic number theory in Sydney with David Kohel.
 I worked as a postdoc at Royal Holloway with Steven Galbraith.
 I've been at LIX, and with INRIA, since November 2007.